SideNicheHustle

 Dropshipping Side Hustle

-Sell products online without holding inventory — when a customer orders, your supplier ships directly.
-Widely promoted as passive income, but actively requires product research, ad management, and customer service.
+Sell products online without holding inventory.
+When a customer orders, your supplier ships directly.
+It's widely promoted as passive income, but it actively requires product research, ad management, and customer service.
 Most beginners lose money before finding a product that works.

 Income